 What should I expect from university feedback?

-This is the first of three lessons about Dealing with Feedback.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Dealing with Feedback.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Understand the purpose and benefits of tutor feedback

 – Explore the different types of feedback at university

 – See examples of rubrics, criteria and error-correction codes

 For most bachelor’s students, studying at university will be just as much about the experience of moving house, making friends and the comradery of clubs and societies as it is about assignments or lectures and seminars.
 It is therefore perhaps understandable that many new students may have never considered the importance of receiving feedback on their academic assignments, yet knowing how to receive and respond to feedback is a vital skill for academic success.

 In this short three-chapter reader, we will discuss the different types of feedback and what to expect (Chapter 1), we will explore how to receive and respond to feedback (Chapter 2), and we will decode ten of the most common feedback comments that your tutors may provide (Chapter 3).
 By following these chapters carefully, and by unlocking, downloading and completing the Chapter 1-3 Worksheets, you should feel more prepared to deal with this valuable academic experience.